top of page

 Sylvain Boulet (he/him) began his dance training in Yelm, WA.
 He has danced with the Evergreen City Ballet, Spectrum Dance Theater, and Coriolis Dance and has been a featured guest artist with many regional ballet and contemporary dance companies.
 He has worked with Alana O. Rogers Dance Company since 2011, including as a costume designer on It's All a Circus.
 Sylvain performs regularly in the burlesque world under the alias Paris Original.
 Photo: Joseph Lambert.

-With strong Chicago roots, Nikki Cardona (they/she) holds a BFA from Columbia College Chicago.
+With strong Chicago roots, Nicole Flores (they/she) holds a BFA from Columbia College Chicago.
 She received further training from AMDA LA, allowing her to gain skill in many genres of dance.
 She has performed with Heidi Duckler Dance Theater, Psychopomp Dance Theater, LA Contemporary Dance Company, and others.
 Now based in Seattle, Nikki has performed works by El Sueno, Dance Undercurrent, Coriolis Dance, and badmarmarDance.
 Currently, Nikki is working on developing her piece "These Heavy Bones" into an evening length work.
-Photo: Lawrence K. Ho.
+Photo: Joseph Lambert.

 Kimberly Holloway